-The Statement of Net Assets presents information on all assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position is improving or deteriorating.
+The Statement of Net Position presents information on all assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position is improving or deteriorating.

-The Statement of Activities presents information showing how the government's net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The Statement of Activities presents information showing how the government's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).

-Both of the government-wide financial statements distinguish functions that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
+The government-wide financial statements distinguish functions that are principally supported by taxes and intergovernmental revenues.
 The governmental activities include general government, public safety, highways and streets, sanitation, economic development, and culture and recreation.